 SHOULD I USE ANTI-INFLAMMATORY MEDICATIONS?

 While I think you should ultimately rely on the judgment of your medical doctor for medication advice, I think it’s necessary we still touch on this question.
-In many cases by the time most people start to look for help with their patellar or quad tendon pain, their tendinopathy has moved on the continuum to a place where there usually aren’t signs of classical inflammation present.4 For this reason, anti-inflammatory medications (called NSAIDs) are often not very effective.4 Furthermore, covering up your pain with medications may disguise your injury while the strength of the tendon continues to decrease, leading to a further injury (possible tear or rupture) in the future.
+In many cases by the time most people start to look for help with their patellar or quad tendon pain, their injury is not accompanied with signs of classical inflammation.4 For this reason, anti-inflammatory medications (called NSAIDs) are often not very effective.4 Furthermore, covering up your pain with medications may disguise your injury while the strength of the tendon continues to decrease, leading to a further injury (possible tear or rupture) in the future.

 Depending on where your injury lies on the tendinopathy continuum, the process of decreasing pain could take a few days to several weeks or even months.
 Your progressions for these exercises described will be guided by the amount of pain you experience in the pain-provocation test (single leg decline squat) 24 hours after each session.